 I took the blue crayon he handed me.
-I didn’t think that if I were sighted, I could identify the dinosaur and tell him facts about it.
+I didn’t think that if I were sighted I could identify the dinosaur and tell him facts about it about it.
 I didn’t worry about differentiating the dinosaur from the background.
 I simply grabbed the crayon and made gigantic sweeping strokes which no one would have thought was wonderful coloring.
 When I was finished, Langston paused for a moment, then said gravely, “Mommy, you made that dinosaur REALLY extinct.”
 And we both laughed, about the confidence in my errors, about joyful, messy participation in things that aren’t your forte, about the way I had obliterated that dinosaur with sky.

 Kristen Witucki is a writer living in New Jersey.
 She is completing a novel about blind characters growing up before and after IDEA and the ADA, and Is a Community Lead at Learning Ally.
 She is the mother of two sighted sons.
 More at kristenwitucki.com.